kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 ### Do not pay the ransom or communicate with the blackmailer

 *   The extortion message(s) will contain your name and identification number.
 Similar messages have been sent to thousands of other people as well.
 *   Paying the ransom funds organized crime and the criminals may extort you again or alternatively, publish your information despite payment.
 Do not communicate with the criminal.
-The information has most likely been leaked to other parties already.
+The information may have been leaked to other parties already.

 ### File a criminal complaint with the police for data leak and/or extortion